Kaiser784/Offsec-Proving-Grounds/FunboxEasy/README.md

 ```
 ![](images/root.png)

-After getting the privilige escalation you can find the flags in each of the home directories of user www-data and root.
+After getting the privilege escalation you can find the flags in each of the home directories of user www-data and root.

 ![](images/flags.png)